My Mother-in-Law Didn't Just Crash My Wedding. She Walked Down the Aisle Wearing My Dress While I Watched from the Back of the Room.

 I stood there, a yellowed ghost, watching my life being lived by someone else.
 Diana grabbed the microphone, the silk of my dress shimmering in the spotlight.
 She didn’t look like a villain; she looked like a saint.

 It was a masterclass in sabotage.
 She wasn’t just giving a toast; she was claiming responsibility for my husband and my career.
 The applause for her speech was the final straw.
-I walked straight to the head’s desk and snatched the microphone from her hands.
+I walked straight to the head’s desk and took the microphone from her hands.
 Diana’s smile froze.

 “You’re right, Diana,” I said, my voice even, despite the adrenaline pumping through my veins.
 “A mother’s work never ends.
 Especially when she’s busy buying out other people’s contracts.”